Easy Water Bath Canning Tutorial: Step-By-Step Photos and Tips

 Two Types of Canning Methods

-There are basically two kinds of canning approved by the USDA and tested as safest from spoilage:
+There are basically two kinds of canning approved by the USDA and tested to be shelf stable and safe from spoilage:

 This involves submerging sealed jars in boiling water for a specified length of time in order to tightly seal the jars.